d-bl/GroundForge/README.md

 - The pages in the docs directory don't require any compilation until the publish phase described below.
 - To compile `src/main/scala` to JavaScript: [sbt] 0.13.9 or higher
-- To run the tests with sbt (maven can execute the tests but uses JVM)
+- To run the tests with sbt (maven can execute the tests but uses JVM) [node.js]
-  - a file ` ~/.sbt/0.13/global.sbt` containing<br>
-    `resolvers += "Artima Maven Repository" at "http://repo.artima.com/releases"`
-  - [node.js] and/or ???
 - For the developer view of the diagrams: a browser with proper SVG support, for example FireFox or Safari but not Internet Explorer.
   Chrome has proper SVG support but with the default settings it has intranet problems with the development view.